lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 When working in an organisation with multiple teams, it's only natural to lose some visibility over what other teams are doing.

-There's nothing intrinsically wrong with this and you could argue that it's often a welcomed limitation.
+There's nothing intrinsically wrong with this, and you could argue that it's often a welcomed limitation.
 It allows team members to stay focused on their own challenges.